Larry Miller's Blog: Educate All Students!

 Joe Klein Exit Interview: Gives Self High Ratings

-Filed under: Mayoral Control,New York — millerlf @ 3:40 pm
+Filed under: Mayoral Control — millerlf @ 3:40 pm

 Klein, like many “leaders” in education, thinks democracy is over-rated.
 He knows better than parents what is good for their kids.
 He now works for Rupert Murdock.